School Curriculum Statement

 Curriculum Structure and Progression

-The Reception Year follows the DFE Curriculum Guidance for the Foundation Stage which includes six areas of learning:
+The Reception Year follows the DFE Curriculum Guidance for the Foundation Stagewhich includes 7 areas of learning and development:

 Where children move into Year 1 without having achieved the Early Learning Goals, they continue to be taught in line with the Foundation Stage Curriculum.
 Transition to the Year 1 curriculum does not happen at a point in time but rather when children have reached that stage in their development.